Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- Denver has a 7-3 record against the spread while finishing 7-3 overall over its past 10 games.
+- Denver is 6-4 against the spread and 7-3 overall in its past 10 games.

-- In their past 10 contests, the Nuggets have gone over the total six times.
+- The Nuggets have gone over the total in six of their past 10 outings.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.